-These vents, also known as flat vents or low profile vents, have no moving parts and are installed over a hole that is cut out on the roof.
+These vents, also known as flat vents or low-profile vents, have no moving parts and are installed over a hole that is cut out on the roof.
 They use natural convection, creating an opening for rising hot air and moisture to be released.
 They are generally seen in metal or hard plastic and are most efficient when installed close to the roof ridge.

 These are also known as power attic vents and can be installed on the roof.
 They have motors that use fans to get hot air and moisture out of the attic.
-Some power vents have thermostats that can be triggered to turn on at certain temperatures, so it can keep heat build up out of the attic area.
+Some power vents have thermostats that can be triggered to turn on at certain temperatures, so it can keep heat build-up out of the attic area.
 These vents use electricity to run, but there are also models with solar panels that are built into the unit.

-Soffit vents most commonly used to provide a way for air to be drawn in through the roof ventilation system.
+Soffit vents are most commonly used to provide a way for air to be drawn in through the roof ventilation system.
 They are installed on the eaves of homes and are generally made of wood, aluminum or PVC material.
-This venting system is most effective when used in tandem with a continuous ridge vent, or the other venting options mentioned above.
+This venting system is most effective when used in tandem with a continuous ridge vent or the other venting options mentioned above.

 Not sure if your roofing ventilation system is up to par?
 Our team at Warner Roofing has been helping people just like you with their roofs since 1992.
 Contact us today with your questions.
 We’re happy to provide a free, no-obligation estimate.